Smile: Social effects

-Smiling is a signaling system that evolved from a need to communicate information in many different forms.
-One of these is an advertisement of sexual interest.
-Female smiles are appealing to heterosexual males, increasing physical attractiveness and enhancing sex appeal.
-However, recent research indicates a man's smile may or may not be most effective in attracting heterosexual women, and that facial expressions such as pride or even shame might be more effective.
-The researchers did not explicitly study the role of smiles in other sexual preferences.

 As reinforcement and manipulation

 The influence of smiling on others is not necessarily benign.
 It may take the form of positive reinforcement, possibly for an underhand manipulative and abusive purpose.

 Cultural differences

+Researchers have found that smiling is more common in some cultures than other cultures.
+For example, smiles are more common in the U.S. and France than in China or Japan.
+This pattern has been found in posed photos, such as the smiles of political leaders in official pictures and of students in school ID photos.
+It has also been found when researchers observed rates of smiling in everyday life.

 While smiling is perceived as a positive emotion most of the time, there are many cultures that perceive smiling as a negative expression and consider it unwelcoming.
 Too much smiling can be viewed as a sign of shallowness or dishonesty.
 In some parts of Asia, people may smile when they are embarrassed or in emotional pain.
 Some people may smile at others to indicate a friendly greeting.
 A smile may be reserved for close friends and family members.
 Many people in the former Soviet Union area consider smiling at strangers in public to be unusual and even suspicious behavior, or even a sign of stupidity.

 Systematic large cross-cultural study on social perception of smiling individuals documented that in some cultures a smiling individual may be perceived as less intelligent than the same non-smiling individual (and that cultural uncertainty avoidance may explain these differences).
 Furthermore, the same study showed that corruption at the societal level may undermine the prosocial perception of smiling—in societies with high corruption indicators, trust toward smiling individuals is reduced.

 There can also be gender differences.
-In the United States and Canada, women report men's telling them to smile.
-For example, Greg Rickford, a member of the Canadian Parliament told a female journalist to smile rather than answer the question she had asked.
+In the United States and Canada, women report men telling them to smile.
+For example, Greg Rickford, a member of the Canadian Parliament, told a female journalist to smile rather than answer the question she had asked.
 Biological anthropologist Helen Fisher states that, while this could be either caring or controlling behavior, such behavior is unlikely to be welcome.